MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan-_wwan_uiccslot_state.md

 The card slot is powered off and a card is present.

-#### - UICCSlotStateActive
+#### - UICCSlotStateEmpty

-The card in the slot is available and ready to accept commands.
-This has no association with the SIM PIN locked state.
+The card slot is powered on but no card is present.

-#### - UICCSlotStateUnknown

-The modem is still in the process of initializing so the SIM slot state is not deterministic.

 #### - UICCSlotStateNotReady